joaomcruz/challenge-qa-engineer-bravocare/README.md

 4 - The project also uses the beforeEach hook, so that if more test cases are created, it will also access the application website without duplicating the code.

-5 - Whenever it was possible, the selector used was "data-qa" / id .
-Unfortunately , some of the elements didn't have a specific selector and because of that an xpath was needed in order to get the job done.
+5 - Whenever it was possible, the selector used was "data-qa" / id.
+Unfortunately, some of the elements didn't have a specific selector, and because of that an XPath was needed to get the job done.

 # Pre-Requisites